 - Monetization options

 - DRM and security features

 First, note that Muvi prices its plans at three levels.
 The Standard plan, at $319 per month, allows 2000 concurrent viewers, 1TB each of bandwidth and storage, and API support.
 The Professional plan, at $1,199 per month, increases limits further and adds premium support.
 An Enterprise plan, which uses a dedicated server, is also available for $3,120 per month.
 Finally, mobile/TV apps are available at an additional monthly fee.
 Finally, keep in mind that all Muvi plans incur infrastructure fees.

 For more information, check out this third-party review of the platform.

 Next up in our review of the best live streaming platforms, Panopto is a video company whose focus is on businesses and universities.
-This platform enables streaming, sharing, recording, and managing of video content.
+This platform enables streaming, sharing, recording, and managing video content.
 With a primary focus on internal use, Panopto provides powerful tools for creating “internal YouTubes” and integration with Learning Management Systems.
-Overall, Panopto is more focused online video organization than the other best live streaming platforms considered here.
+Overall, Panopto is a more focused online video organization than the other best live streaming platforms considered here.

 - lecture-capture and video-search software